weitieda/swift-algorithms/README.md

 ## License

 Algorithms is available under the MIT license.
-See [the LICENSE file](LICENSE) for more information.
+See [the LICENSE](LICENSE) for more information.